okteto/devenv/README.md

 # Contributions

-Are missing your favorite stack or language?
-Contributions are encouraged in the form of issues, feature requests, or PRs.
+Are we missing your favorite stack or language?
+Contributions are encouraged through issues, feature requests, or PRs.

 This project adheres to the Contributor Covenant [code of conduct](https://github.com/okteto/okteto/blob/master/code-of-conduct.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to hello@okteto.com.